santisbon/icloud-flatpak/FLATHUB.md

 ### Chromium Dependency

-This app requires Chromium to be installed.
-The `<requires>` tag in metainfo.xml ensures:
+This app requires Chrome or Chromium to be installed.
+The `<requires>` tag in metainfo.xml informs the user of this requirement.

-**Automatic installation (app centers):**
-- GNOME Software, KDE Discover, and Flathub web will automatically install Chromium
-- Users get both apps with one click

 **Manual installation (command line):**
 - Users must install: `flatpak install flathub org.chromium.Chromium`